 Wool Mattress Protector Care

 Wool should always be washed with care.
-Frequent washing can strip the fibers of lanolin removing some of the beneficial properties of wool.
-(Lanolin adds dust-mite and mildew resistant properties to wool fibers.)
+Frequent washing can strip the fibers of lanolin, removing some of the beneficial properties of wool.
+Lanolin adds dust-mite and mildew resistant properties to wool fibers.

-Care Instructions for Woolen Bed Felts
+Woolen Bed Felts Care

+For the layered felt bed, only the “protection layer” (top layer closest to the body) should require washing.
+Wash only when necessary.
 Soiling and dirt washes out of wool easily.
-To avoid shrinkage, we recommend the ‘foot washing on a roll’ method (this is a traditional Persian method of washing wool rugs).
+To avoid shrinkage, we recommend the method of foot washing on a roll.
+This is a traditional Persian method of washing wool rugs.

-For this you will need:
+For this cleaning method, you will need: